nisenchris/Playground/docs/LaunchDarkly Assignment.md

 ### Using LaunchDarkly

 **Developers:**
 - **Safe Testing in Production:** With feature flags, developers can test new features in a real-world environment without exposing them to all users.
-The `lineChart` feature flag, for example, allows developers to release the Line Chart component selectively, ensuring it works correctly before a full rollout.
+The `lineChart` feature flag, for example, allows developers to release the Line Chart component selectively, ensuring it works before a full rollout.
 - **Instant Rollbacks:** If a bug is detected, developers can instantly disable the feature by toggling the flag off, with no page reload required, minimizing user impact.

 **Teams:**